Stay Informed: COVID-19 Updates.

 By requesting an Economic Development Package, the department will supply you with information related to available properties, development assistance, and other necessary information.
 You can also browse the “Sites & Buildings” section of the City’s website as well.

-Incentives are targeted for downtown business development.
-Visit our page on incentives to review the guidelines and requirements for downtown incentives.
+Incentives are targeted for business development and job creation.
+Visit our page on incentives to review the guidelines and requirements for incentives.

 Visit the Downtown Development page for more information.

-No. Tennis courts and picnic shelters are on a first come first serve basis.
+No. Tennis courts and picnic shelters are available on a first come, first serve basis.

 Community Building and Recreation Office Hours are Monday – Friday 8am – 5pm.